 Peripheral artery disease, or PAD, is a progressive disease that is the result of plaque buildup in the arteries that supply blood to the limbs—usually the legs.
-Plaque can build up inside arteries around the knee or around the shin and calf.
+Plaque can build up inside arteries around the knee or around the shin and calf, causing symptoms like pain.
 Other common sites for PAD include the arteries in the lower torso or the groin.

-PAD is also related to coronary artery disease, or CAD.
+Peripheral artery disease is also related to coronary artery disease, or CAD.
 Not only do PAD and CAD share similar risk factors, they are both caused by atherosclerosis, the buildup of plaque inside arteries, which can lead to blood clots that can have serious consequences.
-People who have both PAD and CAD have an even higher risk for blood clot–related events like heart attack and stroke than people with PAD or CAD alone, so it’s important to ask your doctor about getting screened for CAD, as well as to follow any treatment as instructed.
+People who have both PAD and CAD have an even higher risk for blood clot–related events like heart attack and stroke, so it’s important to ask your doctor about getting screened for CAD, as well as to follow any treatment as instructed.

 PAD and atherosclerosis

 Peripheral artery disease is the end result of atherosclerosis, or hardening of the arteries.
 This is the process by which the arteries become damaged and inflamed as a result of certain health conditions or risk factors.
 Then, cholesterol, white blood cells, and other substances build up inside the damaged walls, forming plaque.

 Plaque can start forming as early as childhood and builds up slowly, over many years.
 It may help to imagine plaque as a sticky substance, like sludge on the inside of pipes.
 However, an important difference is that plaque doesn’t just build up on the interior surface of artery walls—it also builds up inside the walls themselves, causing the arteries to thicken and harden over time.